Networked-loan

 Networked-loan, also known as networked-guarantee loan, is a popular economic phenomenon in some Asia countries.
 In these countries, if the borrowers do not meet the loan criteria of commercial banks, they are allowed to find guarantors to back their applicants.
 If the borrowers default on their loans, their guarantors take the legal obligation to repay the loan, which is called guaranteed-loan, or networked-guarantee loan.
+The guarantee interdependencies can be naturally represented as networks, where each node represents a firm, and each directed edge represents the guarantee relationship between the two corresponding firms.

 In practice, there can be more than one guarantor per loan transaction, and there may be multiple loan transactions for a single guarantor in a given period.
+In addition, enterprises can take on the role of borrowers and guarantors in loan guarantee relationships, or even both.
+As a result, there are multiple guarantee relationships between firms, including one-way guarantees, mutual guarantees, guarantees chains, and guarantee circles.
+This gives rise to a complex network of guarantees to obtain greater financing advantages.

 Once the loan is approved, the company can usually immediately obtain the full amount of the loan and begin to repay the bank via a regular installment plan, until the end of the agreement.
+Following the establishment of a guarantee relationship, the guarantor and the borrower share information and the borrower 's actions are supervised by the guarantor.
+This can effectively reduce the transaction costs of credit activities and achieve the optimal allocation of credit resources.

 During the credit expansion period, with more and more enterprises involved, they form complex directed networks, which is called guarantee network, or loan network.
 However, every coin has two sides.
 On one hand, these secured loans can help an enterprise to source financing rapidly and promote development during a period of economic growth.
 On the other hand, it may result in a chain risk and even a systematic crisis.
 Usually, the guaranteed loan has a debt obligation contract.
 This means if one corporation fails to repay the bank, the guarantor has to pay for it, and this leads to risk spreading across the guarantee network, which may lead to default contagions.
 To monitor potential risks and prevent large-scale default, the problem of monitoring and rating contagion risk is receiving increasing attention.
+From such a guarantee network, we can capture the contagion path of obligations and failures.
+Analyzing guarantee networks using a network science approach, and thus examining the relationship between guarantee network topology and economic policy and contagion risk, helps policymakers identify potential systemic risks arising from corporate failures.